eyosido/ParamCopy/README.md

 # Build
 To build the .sdplugin file from source, please follow the [procedure](https://substance3d.adobe.com/documentation/sddoc/packaging-plugins-182257149.html) mentioned in the Substance 3D Designer documentation.

+# Support
+For support you may join the [Eyosido Soft.
+Discord server](https://discord.gg/BpUgtTRUdT).